valu-digital/npm-packages/packages/3rdparty/docs/lazy-script.md

 ### Google Tag Manager

-This is mainly for unblocking scripts from Google Tag Manager.
+The global is mainly for unblocking scripts using Google Tag Manager.

 Example setup: